magicleon94/serializable_controllers/README.md

 ### SerializableTextEditingController
 Provides an abstraction for `TextEditingController`.
-The inner `TextEditingController` is avaiable via the `controller` property of the object.
+The inner `TextEditingController` is available via the `controller` property of the object.

 Example:
 ```dart